 Swartz Bay connects Victoria to the 18 miles covering Lochside Regional Trail for the outdoor excursion enthusiasts in this region.

-II.
-Harbours
+3. Harbours

 Amongst all those mentioned above, there are mainly four harbours that provide an entryway to the Victoria port as below:

-1. Outer Harbour and Middle Harbor
+3.1.
+Outer Harbour and Middle Harbor

-The outer harbour portion of Victoria port essentially constitutes Ogden point, a significant and undetachable part of the technicalities and the physical landscape of Victoria port.
+The outer harbour portion of Victoria Port essentially constitutes Ogden Point, a significant and undetachable part of the technicalities and the physical landscape of Victoria Port.

-The outer harbour extends from pier A of Ogden point to Macaulay Point in Esquimalt.
+The outer harbour extends from Pier A of Ogden Point to Macaulay Point in Esquimalt.

-2. Inner Harbor
+3.2.
+Inner Harbor

-The inner harbour is arguably one of the most beautiful parts of Victoria port, and not only that but perhaps the entire city.
-Situated in the town between Laurel Point in Victoria and Songhees Point to the western side of Victoria, the inner harbour is a site you do not want to be amiss of.
+Situated between Laurel Point in Victoria and Songhees Point on the western side of Victoria, it is a site you do not want to miss.

+3.2.1.
 Major Attractions

 Over time, the inner harbour has become a tourist spot and an attractive place to visit in must-be tourist itineraries.